DETAILED ACTION

 With respect to claim 12, the binding agent includes crème (col. 6 lines 11-14; caramel).

 With respect to claim 15, Robinson teaches the core comprises at least one of, in addition to teachings chemically modified starches (pg.
 5 line 29), Robinson teaches the core including hydrocolloids (pg.
 5 lines 27-37).
 Jensen teaches modified wheat and rice starch (par.
 0072).
-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to teach a type of hydrocolloid, such as a phosphated distarch phosphate wheat starch relative the genus teachings of modified wheat starch of Jensen (par.
+It would have been obvious before the effective filing date of the claimed invention to teach a type of hydrocolloid, such as a phosphated distarch phosphate wheat starch relative the genus teachings of modified wheat starch of Jensen (par.
 0072) and/or fine cross-linked acetylated distarch phosphate with respect to the genus of modified rice starch (par.
 0072), since Robinson is not limited in type thus achieve a same desired altering of texture and viscosity to improve shelf life as desired by Robinson (pg.
 8 lines 28-30) compared to conventional techniques using starch for its same intended use since the selection of a known modified starch, based on its suitability for its intended use supports a prima facie obviousness determination.

 In addition though silent to a specific modified wheat starch, merely because it is not disclosed that, in the constantly developing art of preparing food, since Jensen teaches modified wheat starch there is nothing patentable unless the applicant by a proper showing further establishes a coaction or cooperative relationship between the selected ingredients which produces a new, unexpected, and useful function.

-With respect to claim 16, it would have been obvious to one of ordinary skill in the art at the time the invention was filed to teach a specific modified starch, including a native corn starch as taught by Jensen (par.
+With respect to claim 16, it would have been obvious before the effective filing date of the claimed invention to teach a specific modified starch, including a native corn starch as taught by Jensen (par.
 0072) since all the claimed elements were known in the prior art and one skilled in the art could have substituted the generic teaching of a modified starches as taught by Robinson with the starches as taught by Jensen since such are known obvious alternatives for their intended use as desired by Robinson.

 With respect to claim 30, Robinson teaches a shelf-stable (pg.
 8 lines 28-31), confectionary food product comprising,